Meet the Team

 Director, General Education Honors Program

 Debbie Ma is the Director of the General Education Honors Program.
 Debbie joined the CSUN community in fall 2011 after completing her PhD at the University of Chicago in experimental social psychology.
-Debbie is an Associate Professor in the Psychology department where she teaches research methods, social psychology, and introduction to psychology.
+Debbie is a Professor in the Psychology department where she teaches research methods, social psychology, and introduction to psychology.
 She also maintains and active research lab studying stereotyping and prejudice and biracial face perception through a social-cognitive lens.
 As the Director of General Education Honors, Debbie aims to provide an intellectual home for some of CSUN's highest academically achieving students through rigorous coursework and enrichment opportunities.

 Janett Silvers is part of the Instructional Design team at the Office of Faculty Development at CSUN.
 She enjoys assisting faculty in the creation of engaging learning experiences for online, face to face and hybrid classes.
 Janett is an immigrant from Brazil and also the first in her family to hold a college degree from a four- year university, facts that helped her connect with the experiences of CSUN students.
 Janett holds a Master’s in Education Technology and Leadership, a Bachelor’s in Linguistics and TESOL and an advanced degree in Applied Linguistics.
 She is passionate about education, social justice and the thoughtful integration of pedagogy and technology to achieve learning goals.